hello-nrfcloud/backend/features/DeviceToWebsocket.feature.md

 }
 ```

-Then the response should equal to this JSON
+Then the gain response should equal to this JSON

 ```json
 {